elpachongco/activity-monitor/docs/activity-monitor-doc.md

 ## tracker

 `tracker.py` contains the class `Tracker()`.
-Its job is to call the OS API to
+Its job is to call the OS API to do the following things:

 - get the name of the foreground window,
 - get the name of the process that runs the said window,
-- Detect user inactivity getting the last time input was made.
+- Detect user inactivity by getting the last time input was made.

 Right now, the best solution is to call the Windows API using the python library `ctypes`.